Bassna/Eclipse-Music-Menu-Temp/README.md

 # Eclipse Music Menu

 Welcome to the Eclipse Music Menu!
-This app is your one-stop-shop for managing and enjoying your favorite music.
+This app is your one-stop-shop for managing and enjoying your favorite music on Eclipse RP for GTA 5.
 This guide provides a quick start guide, an in-depth overview of the application's features, and user interface navigation tips.
 This runs off one AutoHotkey script.

 ## Overview